ayonli/type-guard/README.md

 }
 ```

 Looks perfect.
-However, what if an HTTP client trying to call the function
+However, what if an HTTP client is trying to call the function
 with malformed input:

 ```http